My Simmons

 Public Transportation

-The Pioneer Valley Transit Authority (PVTA) runs public buses all over the region, including a bus that connects South Hadley to Amherst and Northampton (route ) Check the schedule and fare information carefully; bus service stops at night and does not run during holidays and school breaks.
-The PVTA site also includes a trip planner.
+The Franklin Regional Transit Authority (FRTA) runs public buses all over the region.
+Check the schedule and fare information carefully; bus service stops at night and does not run during holidays and school breaks.
+The FRTA site also includes a trip planner.

-There are also a number of available taxi services available including Uber and GoGreen Cab Company.
+There are also a number of available taxi services available including Uber.

 Parking on Campus